Daily Jobs › Project Management

 Finally, root cause analyses promote learning and knowledge sharing within an organization by documenting the investigation process and findings.

-As long as it is done properly, conducting root cause analysis investigations will help your organization solve problems, promote team communication, encourage knowledge sharing and save you precious time and money which can be spent improving other parts of the business.
+As long as it is done properly, conducting root cause analysis investigations will help your organization in various ways.
+For example, to solve problems, encourage knowledge sharing, and save your time and money which can be spent improving other parts of the business.

 ❌ Drawbacks of Root Cause Analysis